CCI-MOC/hil/specs/switch-driver-capabilities.md

 [Issue 410](https://github.com/CCI-MOC/hil/issues/410)

 We want to expose switch driver capabilities.
-Capabilities include:
+Capabilities could include:

 - Jumbo frames are per-switch on our Dell switches and per-port on our Ciscos (#755)
 -  QoS (#384)